hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownBlockStylerMorph.class/README.md

 	- is the name of the block

 fontColorPicker
-	- is used to select the colour of the block and consists of a standard color selector and a color selector
+	- is used to select the color of the block

 fontSizeSlider
 	- is used to select the font size